API-Gateway-Lambda-and-DynamoDB

 Presentation Tier

 With the Data and Logic tiers now complete, we are ready to move on to the Presentation tier.
 This involves creating and deploying an API Gateway that will expose our CRUD API methods: POST, GET, PUT, and DELETE.
 The API Gateway will serve as the entry point for client requests, routing them to the our Lambda functions that handle the underlying business logic and data interactions.
-By setting up the API Gateway, we'll provide a robust interface for clients to interact with our application, allowing them to perform create, read, update, and delete operations on the data stored in our DynamoDB table.
+By setting up the API Gateway, we'll provide a robust interface for clients to interact with our application to retrieve data from DynamoDB.

-We will automate the deployment of the Lambda function and API Gateway using a CloudFormation stack.
-In this CloudFormation stack, we create all the required resources, including Lambda functions, the roles they assume, and the policies they need.
-It also sets up and deploys an API with various methods like GET, POST, PUT, and DELETE.
+We will automate the Logic and Prsentation Tiers deployment using same CloudFormation template.
+In this template, we create all the required resources, including Lambda functions, the roles they assume, and the policies they need.
+It also deploys an API with various methods like GET, POST, PUT, and DELETE.

 • lfnMyDemoLambda: Defines a Lambda function that uses the provided custom runtime and handler, and sets its execution role, timeout, and code location in S3.